CONTRIBUTING WRITER- FRANK MORTON

-About the Author: Life-sized action figure and scientific anomaly Frank Morton enlisted in the Marine Corps the day after graduating High School and went to Vietnam.
+About the Author: Frank Morton might have had a short lived career as a Sensitivity Trainer had he not decided to enlist in the Marine Corps the day after graduating High School and go to Vietnam.
 After his Tour of Duty he joined the Oregon State Police and spent several decades fighting crime and scraping dead people off highways.
-Now retired, he divides his time between exploring the back roads of Oregon and repairing the damage he’s done to his dual sport in his workshop, all while ingesting copious amounts of coffee.
+Now retired, he enjoys drinking gear oil and twisting rebar into the shape of balloon animals with his bare hands.
+He may not be ‘the most interesting man alive’ but he is one tough bastard.